| AGM of Red Bat

 tack, it seems unlikely that we will ever pay for the pitch.
 The meeting decided to send the money back to the opposition, even though they

+stuffed us.
 The meeting then broke up amid scenes of disorder, and some of those

 present settled down to watch the French failing to beat Australia.